 A KOL taking the fashion world by storm is Mr Bags.
 With an incredible 3.5 million followers on Weibo and 850,000 followers on WeChat, many people look up to and therefore do as this KOL recommends.
 An example of this almost too wild to believe?
 Mr Bags collaborated with the lavish handbag manufacturer- Tod.
 In honour of the Chinese Year of the Dog, 300 canine-like handbags were created- each being priced at $1,620.
 Within only 6 minutes, all 300 bags had sold out generating over $500,000 beating his past record of $175,000 in 12 minutes for Givenchy.
 Get someone like this behind your brand and you’ll be dreaming of KOL’s til the end of your days.

 Amongst those mentioned, there are countless ways to watch your brand thrive by properly utilising the features WeChat has to offer.
 If you’re willing to put time and effort into your marketing strategies, making your business accessible to Chinese consumers will send your brand to the front on online conversation.

-If you have any questions or just fancy a chat about any of the points mentioned, then please get in touch at email@example.com
+If you have any questions – or just fancy a chat – get in touch with our team on email@example.com.